User Guide

 Click Save to create the tag, Save & Create Another Tag to save this tag and create another, or Cancel to discard.

-To add a Conditional tag:
+To add a Conditional tag use the following steps:

 -